 This has been tested across clients from a wide range of niches.
 The client who ranks number one in key regions for "playground equipment" that I mentioned earlier in the article has had pages specifically created for "school playground equipment," "playground equipment Sydney," "playground equipment Melbourne," and more and all these new pages rank well.
 Go ahead and check for yourself.
 On the very same site the editing of existing pages for the same phrases had minimal impact.
 None of these pages are very old and there has been little to no links built pointing at the page.
 We've tested it on an air conditioning client, a business lender, an indoor play centre and more and we see the same every time.
 The new page always ranks well.
 The edited one rarely does.

 Don't try to take a short cut.
 Go to the effort of creating a new page for the purpose, even if it's only a slight alteration to a keyword you already rank for on a different page.
 Leverage the partial relevance of your other pages and point them at the new one.
-Google will apply the relevance site wide and as soon as it sees a page optimised for something you're already partially relevant for it will give that page a massive boost.
+Google will apply the relevance site wide and as soon as it sees a page optimized for something you're already partially relevant for it will give that page a massive boost.

 No shortcuts!